monkphin/Colour-Forge/README.md

  ## Account
- This page allows the user to modify and change their account, initially this is limited to just changing their email, password and deleting their account.
-Any change made will require their password to ensure that the changes are not made in error or are not able to be made by someone else using the user's device without supervision.
-The delete button features a modal to notify the user they are about to delete their account - this is to add another layer of protection to prevent finger slips or other possible accidents, once the user confirms they wish to delete their account on the modal the account is deleted.
+ The Account Settings page enables the user to modify and update their account information.
+Currently users can change their email address, update their password or delete their account.
+To ensure security and prevent unauthorised modifications any changes require users to enter their password to safeguard against accidental changes or unauthorised access from someone using the users device unsupervised.

+  - Additionally the Delete Account option incorperates a confirmation modal.
+This serves as an extra layer of protection against accidental deletions by prompting users to entier their passwords on the modal and ensuring that account deletion is intentional on the users part.
+On confirmation, the users account permanantly removed.

  <details>
 <summary>User Deletion Modals</summary>